ralphwetzel/theonionbox/README_v4.md

 Those information are fetched regularly from Onionoo.
 If not available (which could happen when you connect to a node for the first time or when operating via slow connections), you will be asked to reload the page.

-Only parts of this section are available if the Tor node monitored is operated as a bridge.
+Only portions of this section are available if the Tor node monitored is operated as a bridge.

 _Location_ by default provides the information Onionoo knows about the location of the Tor node & shows the location on a map.